Identifying when Precession can be Measured in Gravitational Waveforms: Predicting the Precession SNR Posterior

 \section{Predicting the Precession SNR Posterior}

-For the majority of simulations presented in this paper, the recovered distribution for the precession SNR, $\rho_{p}$, has been peaked significantly below the simulated value, although in nearly every case the simulated value does lie within the $90\%$ confidence region.
+For the majority of simulations presented in this paper, the distribution for the precession SNR, $\rho_{p}$, has been peaked significantly below the simulated value, although in nearly every case the simulated value does lie within the $90\%$ confidence region.
 While the naive expectation is that the recovered posterior will peak at the simulated value, for complex parameter recovery where there are dependencies and degeneracies between the different parameters, this is often not the case.
-We have already seen that the distance is typically over-estimated in the simulations we have performed --- this is a well-known effect and arises from two facts, first that the network is less sensitive to sources from the chosen sky location than from other locations consistent with the observed signal (as discussed in \ref{ssec:sky_loc}), and second that the signal was simulated significantly inclined from face-on, yet preferentially recovered close to face-on (as discussed in Section \ref{ssec:inclination}).
+We have already seen that the distance is typically over-estimated in the simulations we have performed --- this is a well-known effect and arises for two reasons, first that the network is less sensitive to sources from the chosen sky location than from other locations consistent with the observed signal (as discussed in Sec.~\ref{ssec:sky_loc}), and second that the signal was simulated significantly inclined from face-on, yet preferentially recovered close to face-on (as discussed in Sec.~\ref{ssec:inclination}).
 Similarly, it seems likely that the signals we have simulated have more significant precession effects (deliberately, as we wish to understand the observability of precession) than the vast majority of possible sources.
-Thus, our conjecture is that there is a much larger volume of parameter space consistent with low $\rho_{p}$ and this will bias the recovered value to be smaller than the simulated one.
+Thus, our conjecture is that the likelihood peaks at the simulated value of $\rho_{p}$ but the posterior distribution will be biased to recover a smaller value owing to the much larger volume of parameter space consistent with low $\rho_{p}$.
+To demonstrate this, we calculate a prior distribution for $\rho_{p}$ which uses the information gleaned from a non-precessing analysis to take into consideration the much larger volume of parameter space consistent with low $\rho_{p}$.
+We then show that when multiplying the likelihood by the prior, the \emph{predicted} posterior for $\rho_{p}$ agrees well with the \emph{inferred} posterior from a fully precessing parameter estimation analysis.